joergschultzelutter/mpad/docs/TECHNICAL_DETAILS.md

 - Airport data from aviationweather.gov is refreshed every 30 days

 Additionally, all of these data files will also be refreshed whenever the program starts.
 Any in-between changes to sat/repeater/airport data will not be recognised, meaning that if e.g. new repeater data was added in between, MPAD might see this data only after a few days.
 All of these intervals can be configured, though.

+MPAD can also generate email position reports for the user.
+All associated emails will get deleted from MPAD's associated email account after 48 hrs.

+## 'New' ack/rej processing

+MPAD provides support for the 'old' ack/rej process (as described in aprs101.pdf) as well as for the 'new' process [http://www.aprs.org/aprs11/replyacks.txt](http://www.aprs.org/aprs11/replyacks.txt).
+The program does not implement the retry/backoff algorithm for retransmission of un-acknowleged messages.
+It relies on the origination station to retransmit the original message that prompted the reply.